 Time delayed popup examples

-Now let’s find out how you can Getsitecontrol time delayed popups to engage your site visitors.
+Now let’s find out how you can use Getsitecontrol time delayed popups to engage your site visitors.

 Delayed subscription form

-A sign up form that is shown after delay is a classic example of a delayed popup.
+A signup form that is shown after a delay is a classic example of a delayed popup.
 Popups of this type work especially well in blogs: the visitors who have already spent a while reading are way more likely to subscribe than new ones.

 All you have to do is to find out the average time your readers spent reading blog articles and estimate the best time to show the form.